 The Leadership Council of Aging Organizations is a coalition of national nonprofit organizations concerned with the well-being of America’s older population and committed to representing their interests in the policymaking arena.

 The National Congress of American Indians (NCAI) is the oldest, largest and most represented American Indian and Alaska Native organization serving the broad interests of tribal governments and communities.
 NICOA works in partnership with NCAI to ensure that the voices and concerns of elders are represented and supported at the national level.
-NICOA’s board chairman serves as the chairman of the NCAI Elder Committee.
+NICOA’s board chairperson serves as the chairperson of the NCAI Elder Committee.

 The National Council of Urban Indian Health (NCUIH) is a resource center dedicated to improving the health of American Indians and Alaska Natives living in urban areas.
 They provide advocacy, education, technical assistance, training, leadership, and connection to urban Indian organizations who share their mission.
 NCUIH has provided expertise and guidance on urban Indian health needs to NICOA on an ongoing basis.

 The National Resource Center on Native American Aging (NRCNAA) is committed to identifying Native elder health and social issues.
 With education, training and technical assistance, NRCNAA assists in developing community-based solutions to improve quality of life and delivery of related support services to the Native aging populations.
-NRCNAA partnered with NICOA in our creation of the Tribal LTSS National Resource Center.
+NRCNAA partnered with NICOA in our creation of the NICOA Compass.

 Partnerships for Native Health is a research program housed within the Institute for Research and Education to Advance Community Health (IREACH) at Washington State University.
 Partnerships for Native Health is one of the largest research organizations in the nation devoted to the health and healthcare of American Indians and Alaska Natives.
-They have developed a comprehensive, interdisciplinary approach to achieve their goals.
-They took part in the NICOA Conference in 2021 and invited members to assist in developing a research protocol to promote participation of Native people in Alzheimer’s disease research.
+They took part in the NICOA Conference in 2021 and invited members to assist in developing a research protocol to promote the participation of Native people in Alzheimer’s disease research.

-US Aging represents and supports the national network of Area Agencies on Aging and advocates for Services for Native Americans (Older Americans Act Title VI) that help elders and people with disabilities live with optimal health, well-being, independence and dignity in their homes and communities.
-US Aging has contributed to NICOA conferences and partnered with NICOA in the creation of the Tribal LTSS National Resource Center.
+USAging represents and supports the national network of Area Agencies on Aging and advocates for Services for Native Americans (Older Americans Act Title VI) that help elders and people with disabilities live with optimal health, well-being, independence and dignity in their homes and communities.
+USAging has contributed to NICOA conferences and partnered with NICOA in the creation of the NICOA Compass.